ABOUT THIS SITE

 Related Nursing Programs

-If you’re working as a paramedic, and want to keep helping people with medical problems without the stress and fast-paced environment of being an emergency responder, becoming a registered nurse (RN) is a good way to advance your career and move into a less volatile working style.
-RNs can work in doctor’s offices, hospitals, and private clinics, providing primary care services and collaborating with physicians to diagnose and treat acute and chronic medical disorders.
+If you work as a paramedic, and want to keep helping people with medical problems without the stress and fast-paced environment of being an emergency responder, becoming a registered nurse (RN) is a good way to advance your career and move into a less volatile working style.
+RNs work in doctor’s offices, hospitals, and private clinics, providing primary care services and collaborating with physicians to diagnose and treat acute and chronic medical disorders.
 It’s a job with great reward and career development.

 The College Network -- Paramedics can earn RN licensure in as little as 18 months through this AS in nursing program (paramedic to RN) from The College Network.
 No campus attendance is required, and the program is structured to accommodate the busy schedules of EMT and fire service professionals.
 The College Network also offers an EMT to BS in EMS Management degree for emergency medical technicians looking to advance their careers into emergency medical services management.

-Making the leap from a paramedic to an RN is a big task, but it has its rewards in terms of job opportunities and pay.
+Making the leap from a paramedic to an RN is a big ibe, but it has its rewards in terms of job opportunities and pay.
 In some cases, an RN can command nearly twice the salary of a paramedic.
-While you may have an ample background in trauma and caring for patients, you still have to obtain the proper license and degree to work as an RN in your state.
+While you may have a strong background in trauma and patient care, you still have to obtain the proper license and degree to work as an RN in your state.
 The healthcare industry continues to add jobs regardless of the economy’s state, ensuring a strong job outlook for those who make the transition to an RN.
 Just check out the chart below from The Bureau of Labor Statistics:

-There are now bridge programs that take you from being a paramedic to an RN.
-This ensures you put your previous knowledge to use, while gaining the formal training and licensing you need to become a practicing RN.
-Because of the hectic schedule most paramedics face, you may not know how it’s feasible to attend a paramedic to RN program.
+There are now bridge programs that provide the training you need to become an RN.
+This ensures you put your previous knowledge to use, while gaining the formal training and licensing you need to become an RN.
 The paramedic to RN bridge program can be completed entirely online.
-There’s no need to pay a babysitter or cut down your hours at work when you’re able to attend classes online.
-Because you already have a hefty background in the medical field, in most cases it is fairly simple to adapt to online courses and gain the knowledge you need to prepare yourself for state-mandated exams that allow you to enter the nursing field.
 Along with paramedic to RN programs, there are other nursing bridge programs that can start or advance your career:

 - Paramedic to RN Bridge Programs